rattrayalex/FluxBone_Example/backbone_and_flux_e.md

 var MyDispatcher = require('./MyDispatcher');
 var MyStore = require('./MyStore');

-// this isn't actually how you're supposed to set up a store...
-// but it gives you the right idea.
 // We'll see the FluxBone way later.
 MessageStore = {items: []};

 MessageStore.dispatchCallback = function(payload) {
   switch (payload.actionType) {
     case 'add-item':

-      // We only want to tell the user an item was added
-      // once it's done being added to MyStore.
-      // yay synchronous event flow!
+      // synchronous event flow!
-      MyDispatcher.waitFor([MyStore.dispatchToken]);  // <------ the important line!

-      // This will be displayed by the MessageComponent in React.
+      MyDispatcher.waitFor([MyStore.dispatchToken]);

       MessageStore.items.push('You added an item!
 It was: ' + payload.item);

-      // hide the message three seconds later.
-      // (tbh, I'm not sure how kosher this is...) setTimeout(function(){
-        MyDispatcher.dispatch({
-          actionType: 'hide-message',
-        })
-      }, 3000);
-      break;
-    case 'hide-message':
-      // delete first item in MessageStore.
-      MessageStore.items.shift();
-      break;
   }
 }

 ```

-In practice, I was shocked to see how much cleaner my code was when using this approach to modify my Stores (err, Models & Collections), even without using `waitFor`.
+In practice, I was shocked to see how much cleaner my code was when using this approach to modify my Stores, even without using `waitFor`.

 #### Stores